kubedb/docs/docs/guides/mysql/concepts/migrator/index.md

 ### spec.source

 `spec.source` is a required field that describes the database being migrated **from**.
-It holds a per-database sub-spec; for a MySQL migration you set `spec.source.mysql`.
+It describes the MySQL source directly.

 ### spec.target

 `spec.target` is a required field that describes the KubeDB-managed database being migrated **into**.
-It holds a per-database sub-spec; for a MySQL migration you set `spec.target.mysql`.
+It describes the MySQL target directly.

-### spec.source.mysql.connectionInfo
+### spec.source.connectionInfo

-`connectionInfo` (also under `spec.target.mysql`) tells the Migration how to connect to the MySQL instance.
+`connectionInfo` (also under `spec.target`) tells the MySQLMigration how to connect to the MySQL instance.
 There are two ways to provide the connection details — set **either** `appBinding` **or** `url`: